Self-directed Support budget as part of your child’s support

 You could also contact an Independent Support Organisation or Advocacy Service who can help you speak with the professionals involved about using your budget in a more flexible way.

-The SDS Standards give guidance to local councils to tell them what they should do when it comes to arranging social care support (Self-directed Support).
+The SDS Standards give guidance to local councils to help them deliver social care support well.

-These SDS Standards are not laws, but all councils have signed up to them.
-Councils should work to these standards.
+These SDS Standards are not laws, but they describe what good Self-directed Support looks like.
+Councils should work towards these Standards.

 When it comes to information about your support budget, here is what the Standards say:

-• You should be able to be flexible and creative in how your child’s budget is spent.
+- You should be informed and involved in decisions about how your child’s budget is agreed, allocated, reviewed and spent (12.1).

 You can find the full SDS Standards here.